 Air purifiers for allergies are a huge subject of interest and discussion for those with environmental and chemical allergies, partly because air cleaners and treatment systems are usually expensive and those with allergies need to give careful consideration before they purchase.

-Part of the reason for the intense discussion is that such air cleaners and air treatment systems can be expensive and not unreasonably those with allergies need to give careful consideration before they purchase — it’s not only about the price, but noise levels, functionality, effectiveness, energy efficiency and so on.
-To some extent, these issues come down to personal circumstances and preference — for instance, how much you’re willing to spend, and the level of ‘intrusion’ (audio / visual / spatial) you’re prepared to have in your room or home.
+Considerations include noise levels, functionality, effectiveness, and energy efficiency.
+To some extent, these issues come down to personal circumstances and preference — for instance, how much you’re willing to spend, and the level of ‘intrusion’ (audio / spatial) you’re prepared to have in your room or home.

-However, my aim here is not to address these very personal issues, but to instead tackle the problem of which product those with allergies should choose in order to relieve their particular allergies …
+However, my aim here is not to address these personal issues, but to instead look at which product you should choose for which allergy or allergies.

 Do you know your allergens?

-Really, this is the most important consideration.
+This is key.
 Are you sure you know what you are — and are not — allergic to?